About Touring Bike Gear Systems

 Shift lever operation is very accessible, smooth and comfortable regardless of the handlebar set-up chosen.

 Because you have single sprockets front and back you can use a carbon belt rather than a chain.
-A Gates carbon belt lasts as long as three chains.
-It needs no lubrication, can be washed with water, is very low friction, is much lighter and runs silently.
+A Gates carbon belt lasts as long as at least five chains.
+It needs no lubrication, can be washed with water, is very low friction, is lighter and runs silently.

 A lot has been said in praise of Rohloff but the comment that rings the loudest to long-distance cyclists is that they wear in rather than wear out.
 There are many reports of people exceeding 100,000km on the same hub.